SpongePowered/SpongeDocs/source/ore/guidelines.rst

 ~~~~~~~~~~~~~~

 Ore provides, on each project page, a download button which will automatically choose the most recent release.
 If you wish to add
 additional download links, all links must point to files hosted on Ore.
-You may additionally link to unapproved file pages, not
+In addition to links to approved files, you may link to
-direct file links, on Ore but these links may not be the most prominently displayed links.
-Further, you may not attempt to
+the download pages of unapproved Ore file submissions, but these links must not be recommended over any approved submission by
+any means.
+This includes both explicitly marking a link to an unapproved file as recommended, or implicitly by making such links
+as or more prominent than links to approved builds.
+Further, you must not attempt to circumvent any plugin warnings on Ore,
-circumvent any plugin warnings on Ore, including warnings that inform the user that a project has not yet been reviewed.
+including warnings that inform the user that a project has not yet been reviewed.

 Monetization / Advertising